Best Bible Commentary Series: The Top 50

 Kregel Exegetical Library commentary

-still a new series, these mid-level hardbacks could rise to higher tiers if the quality of new releases is high; the first volumes offer theological insight into the textSee on
+The KEC series consists of mid-level hardbacks.
+It could rise to higher tiers if the quality of new releases is high.
+The first volumes offer theological insight into the text.

 Teach